-The Global Health Certificate focuses on knowledge, skills, and attitudes to address health issues that transcend national boundaries, and that develop and implement solutions to health problems that requires global cooperation.
+The Global Health Certificate focuses on knowledge, skills, and attitudes to address health issues that transcend national boundaries, and that develop and implement solutions to health problems that require global cooperation.

-The Global Health Certificate is designed for current students or non-graduate degree seeking professionals who have a strong interest in global health, who have a desire to understand the cultural, social and environmental determinants of the most important challenges in public health globally, and who may want to experience first-hand a global applied practice experience which may prepare them for work in a global setting.
-Many students may want to complete the Certificate to complement their graduate degree.
+The Global Health Certificate is designed for current students or non-graduate degree seeking professionals who have a strong interest in global health, who have a desire to understand the cultural, social and environmental determinants of the most important challenges in public health globally, and who may want to experience a global applied practice experience to prepare them for work in a global setting.
+Many professionals may want to complete the Certificate to complement their graduate degree.

 It is increasingly recognized that issues that affect health transcend national boundaries, and that development and implementation of solutions to such health problems requires global cooperation.
 Global health represents an interdisciplinary approach that embraces both disease prevention in populations and clinical care of individuals, with a strong emphasis on health equity and health as a public good.

 - Share knowledge, skills and resources for enhancement of global public health programs, infrastructure, and workforce.

 - Work with a diverse range of global health stakeholders to advance research, policy, and practice goals, and effective communication.

 - Assess ethical issues in diverse economics, political, and cultural context and accountability policy decisions upon public health practice.

 - Analyze strategies to address health disparities across socially, demographically, or geographically defined populations.

 - Design, implement, and evaluate global health programs to maximize effective policy and practice, and improved and sustainable health outcomes.